 Assigned seating not only at the reception but also at the ceremony is another great way to keep everyone safe.
 This will help you socially distance guests and make every guest feel special having a reserved space.
 Another important place to put safety precautions in place is with the food.
 Think single-serving appetizers during cocktail hour and elegant plated meals as opposed to grazing boards and buffets.

 It’s also a good idea to have hand sanitizer easily accessible for guests to use.
+Place hand sanitizer gel throughout the reception area.
 You can even place a personal-sized spray at each place setting as a cute and functional wedding favor.